 markets.
 Until recently, most of the commercialization efforts were

-focused on the U.S. market -- the largest pharmaceutical market --
+focused on the US -- the largest pharmaceutical market -- along

 and several companies are now shifting their focus to these areas.